XunfunLee/SeismicTransformer/README.md

 ### Stage 1: Seismic Transformer V1.0

 **Stage 1.1**: Build Seismic Transformer on the fundation of Vision Transformer.
 Using *@Jie Zheng*'s data to train the based model using ground motion time-seris data.
-(100% completed by *@Jason Jiang*)
+(100%)

 **Stage 1.2**: Modularization from notebook to python scripts.
 Automation by args in single line.
-(90% completed by *@Jason Jiang*)
+(90%)

 **Stage 1.3**: Ploting attention weights, positional embedding to see the model's performance.
 Setup learning rate warmup, caculating F1 score, recall.
-(80% completed by *@Jason Jiang*)
+(80%)

+### Stage 2: Seismic Transformer V2.0

+on coming...